manishasankar97/django-app/README.md

   manage.py*  dsite/<br />`

 To make sure it works.
 Test run the Django server:<br />
-`$ python manage.py runserver<br />
+`$ python manage.py runserver
-Watching for file changes with StatReloader<br />
+Watching for file changes with StatReloader
-Performing system checks...<br />
+Performing system checks...
-System check identified no issues (0 silenced).<br />
+System check identified no issues (0 silenced).
 You have 17 unapplied migration(s).
-Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions.<br />
+Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions.
-Run 'python manage.py migrate' to apply them.<br />
-sep 21, 2020 - 16:09:28<br />
+Run 'python manage.py migrate' to apply them. sep 21, 2020 - 16:09:28<br />
-Django version 3.1.1, using settings 'dsite.settings'<br />
+Django version 3.1.1, using settings 'dsite.settings'
-Starting development server at http://127.0.0.1:8000/<br />
-Quit the server with CONTROL-C.<br />`
+Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.`
 Go to localhost:8000 and you should see the Django welcome screen<br />

 <h4>1.2 Create API app\</h4>